datnova/Metatrader5-gRPC-server/README.md

 ## 💡 Key Benefits
 - Run MetaTrader 5 on Windows while accessing it from any OS
 - Build trading applications in any language that supports gRPC
+- Create client libraries based on the project's proto files for your preferred programming language
 - High-performance binary protocol communication
 - Bi-directional streaming capabilities
 - Type-safe API interface